gxc-international-innovation-challenge/gxc-team-13/README.md

 - **Research:** Research: To understand the scope of our challenge, we research existing measures for the current problem, ecological data, and verified statistics relevant to the problem.
 This narrowed our path to finding a viable solution for the City of Munich.
 More research was indulged in about Eco-Profit in order to utilize its full potential as well.
      >  _**More details in [Research](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Research) and [Interview](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Interviews).**_
 - **Ideation:**    <img align="right" src="Storyboard_V2.JPG" width="300" height="250">
-To synthesize our research, our team created an [Empathy Map]() to set our core values clear among the team members.
+To synthesize our research, our team created an [Empathy Map]() to identify areas of opportunity.
 Using the empathy map, we brainstormed ideas and voted for the idea we wanted.
 A draft storyboard was created to display our solution idea before it was further developed with the help of feedback.
 Then a press release and a list of Frequently Asked Questions (FAQs) were created to help the team think about what needs to be achieved with our prototype.
      > _**More details in [Storyboard](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Storyboard), [Press Release](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Press-Release), [Stakeholder FAQs](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Stakeholder-FAQs), [Customers FAQ](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Customers-FAQs)**_
 - **Prototype:** The [first prototype](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Version-1-Prototype) was created and demoed with businesses and consumers.
 The demo test provided feedback on how to improve our prototype.
 Based on the feedback, the [second prototype](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Version-2-Prototype) improved its user-friendliness, added more clear definitions, and streamlined our core features.
      >  _**For instructions on how to use the Prototype, click [here](https://github.com/gxc-international-innovation-challenge/gxc-team-13/wiki/Prototype).**_